If you are not spiralizing your vegetables for healthy pasta alternatives and delicious (and beautiful looking) salads you are missing out!

 Zucchini (or courgette as we call them here in the UK) make a brilliant replacement for spaghetti because they have a mild flavour that goes well with the sauces you might typically pair with traditional flour-based pasta.

-Currently, I have a very easy lunch recipe, where I fry some bacon lardons in a skillet for a few minutes and then add one spiralized zucchini.
+Currently, I have a very easy lunch recipe, where I fry some bacon lardons in a cast iron skillet for a few minutes and then add one spiralized zucchini.
 Stir to cook for a couple of minutes until you start to see some water come out.

 Here is another recipe with spiralized zucchini which would make a great healthy lunch or dinner.